-Project management isn’t just planning the why, when, and who?
-Besides making sure goals are met, it also manages how it is done.
-This takes the quality of deliverables into account while keeping the project cost-efficient.
+Project management isn’t just planning the why, when, and who.
+Besides making sure goals are met, how tasks are completed is also part of project management.

 For very small companies it might not be very cost-efficient to hire a project manager.
 This also goes for projects that aren’t big enough.
 But in this case, using project management software still makes all the difference.

 The importance of project management is founded on the understanding that every project should be a success.
-Success doesn’t just happen, you have to plan for it.
-By leaving it all to chance, you are playing with your business.
-Leaving it vulnerable to chaos.
-You might be using too many resources while still delivering mediocre or even poor results.
-Not to mention, you might be losing a lot of money.
+By leaving it all to chance, you are leaving your business vulnerable to chaos.
+Without realizing it, you might be using too many resources while still delivering mediocre or even poor results.
+Not to mention, you might be bleeding money.

-Even if it seems like your business is thriving, you might be in for a surprise.
 The application of project management can show you all the opportunities you never capitalized on.
-You might not be using your resources to full capacity for example, or using rather too many.
-You might be able to cut costs immensely, leaving you with a much higher profit margin.
+You might be able to cut costs, leaving you with a much higher profit margin.
 Besides this, there are so many other relevant scenarios.
 We’ll go into more detail about all the reasons project management is important below.

 It takes the chaos out of projects